 Additionally, the Socket.io framework offers auto reconnection support.
 If a client is disconnected, it will keep retrying unless stopped manually.
 Finally, Socket.io features automatic error detection and correction, and it forges deep connections even in the presence of proxies and private firewalls.

 Socket.io has built in support for adding middleware and provides a more straightforward way of setting up audio and video streaming functionalities.
 It’s easy to get started, and you can develop applications quickly.
 Finally, Socket.io has a large community, so it’s pretty easy to find learning resources.

 Disadvantages of using Socket.io

-Socket.io uses callbacks, and it doesn’t provide a message guarantee to acknowledge that it received a message, so we need to write custom logic in our application to handle such scenarios
+Socket.io uses callbacks, and it doesn’t provide any message guarantee to acknowledge that it received a message.
+Therefore, we need to write custom logic in our application to handle such scenarios.

 When to use Socket.io

-According to the 2020 State of JS survey, Next and Express are tied in as the most used backend framework at 81 percent, followed by Next.js at 45 percent.
+According to the 2021 State of JS Survey, Express is the most used backend framework at 81 percent, followed by Next.js at 45 percent.
 Fastify comes in later at 11 percent.

 Features of Fastify

-Fastify automatically parses JSON with efficient rendering, and provides quick routing.
-Therefore, it is highly performant, and can serve up to 30,000 requests per second.
+Fastify automatically parses JSON with efficient rendering and provides quick routing.
+Therefore, it is highly performant, and it can serve up to 30,000 requests per second.

 Finally, Fastify shuts down an application gracefully.
 It stops accepting new connections and works to close all outstanding “keep alive” connections before exiting the process.